GWDZ-true/amoralsciences/index.md

 We also provide undergraduates with opportunities to present their own philosophical research.
 Apart from academic meetings, we host more socially-oriented events every term.

 To join us, you simply need to fill in the form on this page.
-You may also want to follow us on our [facebook](https://www.facebook.com/amoralsciencesclub "facebook").
+You may also want to follow us on our [Facebook](https://www.facebook.com/amoralsciencesclub "Facebook").

 See you around!